 Gratuity – While your all-inclusive trip covers most tips and gratuities for group activities, your scheduled leisure days you may want to tip your waiter/waitress, server, tour guide, etc. A 10% gratuity is customary in Argentina.

 Attire – We will be doing lots of walking, site-seeing and traveling on our adventure together!
 We recommend nice, comfortable attire.
 We will enjoy a few dressy dinners out, so be sure to pack a couple nice evening outfits (although by no means do these need to be fancy).
-We will also enjoy a Harvest Experience in the vineyards; pack confortable, loose fitting clothes that you do not mind potentially getting dirty and the appropriate footwear for walking in the rocky soils of the vineyards.
 Temperatures during the day are warm to hot, and the evenings and nights tend to be cool and breezy.
 We recommend bringing layers for warmth and a windbreaker in the case of rainy weather.
+Note: if you are taking the Northwest Tour, we will enjoy a Harvest Experience in the vineyards; so pack comfortable, loose fitting clothes that you do not mind potentially getting dirty and the appropriate footwear for walking in the rocky soils of the vineyards

 Footwear – Bring comfortable footwear that's appropriate for walking (sneakers, comfortable flats, etc.).
 Argentina is full of cobblestone, as well as uneven streets and sidewalks.
 We will be doing a lot of walking, and will trek through vineyards and site-see through a variety of terrains - from dusty deserts to rocky roads to rainforest vegetation.
-Also, the Northwest of Argentina can be sandy and dusty, even in the town squares, so be mindful your footwear will get dusty.
+Also, Mendoza as well as the Northwest of Argentina can be sandy and dusty, even in the town squares, so be mindful your footwear will get dusty.
 Heels are generally not recommended (maybe just one pair for a dressy dinner out in Buenos Aires, but that's about it).